le-soul/FinalProjectAdvancedPython/README.md

 6. [Coverage](#coverage)

 ## Installation
+It would be recommended to use the python version 3.11.7 and use an environment.
 ### Clone repository
 First download FinalProjectAdvancedPython from the github repository:

     git clone https://github.com/le-soul/FinalProjectAdvancedPython.git

 ### Navigate to the repository
+    cd FinalProjectAdvancedPython

 ### Install dependencies
     pip install -r requirements.txt